rifath95/LoRA-finetuning/README.md

 ```

 During training:
-- Loss is computed **only on answer tokens**
+- Loss is computed only on answer tokens
 - Prompt tokens are masked out

-This mimics instruction tuning used in modern LLMs.
+This setup mimics supervised instruction tuning.

 ---

-## 🧪 Sample Outputs
+## Sample Outputs

 ### Prompt: Tell me who Caius Marcius is.

 **Pretrained Model**
 ```
-Tell me who Caius Marcius is.:ANSWER:
 Then see here from as the childrens of birth,
 And these hand so our lawful times of my sweet,
 And s